The central limit theorem on nilpotent Lie groups: Set-up and notation

 In the rest of the text, we use the standard Vinogradov notation $\ll$ and Landau notations $O(.)$, $o(.)$.
-Unless otherwise stated, the implied constants will depend only on the initial data $\kg, \Xab, \mu, (\km^{(b)})_{b}, (e^{(i)}_{j})_{i,j}, \norm{.}, \normp{.}, \normtp{.}$, and the decomposition $\kg=\oplus \km^{[a,b)}$ introduced later in \Cref{SecRed}.
+Unless otherwise stated, the implied constants will depend only on the initial data $\kg, \Xab, \mu, (\km^{(b)})_{b}, (e^{(i)}_{j})_{i,j}, \norm{.}, \normp{.}, \normtp{.}$.
 In some statements, we will also use the notation $r_{1} \lll r_{2}$ to mean that the conclusions that follow are true up to choosing $r_{1}\leq c r_{2}$ where $c>0$ is a (small) constant depending only the initial data.
 Subscripts are added to indicate any additional dependency (for instance, on the parameter $\delta_{0}$ controlling the range of deviations).
 Furthermore $\N$ denotes the non-negative integers and $\R^+$ the non-negative reals.

 \addtocontents{toc}{ }